composablehorizons/compose-icons/icons-material-symbols-rounded-filled-cmp/README.md

-# Material Symbols rounded-filled icons for Compose Multiplatform
+# Material Symbols RoundedFilled icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Symbols rounded-filled icons.
+A Compose Multiplatform icon library with all available Material Symbols RoundedFilled icons.

 ## Installation